Use of polyamide by industry

 The advantages

-The advantages of polyamide as a fibre are obvious: the material scores highly in terms of strength, durability, elasticity and dimensional stability.
-It is light, quick-drying, resistant to moisture and less prone to creasing.
+The advantages of polyamide as a fiber are obvious: the material scores points for its high strength, durability, elasticity and dimensional stability.
+It is lightweight, quick-drying, resistant to moisture and less prone to creasing.

-Polyamides have gained a steadily growing range of uses in technical applications.
-Due to its high mechanical strength and chemical resistance, engineering plastic has now replaced many metal parts in vehicle construction.
-Highly stressed components with complex geometries can be manufactured comparatively easily and cost-effectively in large quantities.
+Polyamides have gained a steadily growing field of use in technical applications.
+Due to their high mechanical strength and chemical resistance, engineering plastics have now replaced many metal parts in vehicle construction.
+Highly stressed components with complex geometries can be produced comparatively easily and cost-effectively in large quantities.
 Replacing metal with polyamide reduces the weight of the vehicle and thus its fuel consumption.

-Slide bearings, drive belts, gear wheels or rollers made of polyamide have proven their worth because the material scores highly in terms of wear resistance and good sliding properties.
-Carbon fibres improve the already good gliding properties even further.
+Slide bearings, drive belts, gear wheels or rollers made of polyamide have proven their worth, as the material scores points for its high wear resistance and good sliding properties.
+Carbon fibers further improve the already existing sliding properties.

-The electrical and electronics industry is the second largest purchaser of technical polyamides after the automotive industry.
-They are used in housings and for insulating electronic components, as the material has high electrical insulation and tracking resistance.
+The electrical and electronics industry is the second largest consumer of technical polyamides after the automotive industry.
+They are used for housings and to insulate electronic components, as the material has high electrical insulation and tracking resistance.
 If required, the material can also be made electrically conductive by adding metal and graphite.

 The disadvantages

-But where there is light, there is also shadow.
-Despite the numerous advantages of polyamide, there are some disadvantages.
-The material has poor chemical resistance to acids and bases,
+However, where there is light, there is also shadow.
+Despite the numerous advantages, polyamide has some disadvantages.
+The material has poor chemical resistance to acids and bases.

-and there are some drawbacks in terms of manufacture, use and disposal.
-Crude oil is needed for the production of virgin polyamide.
+The material also has disadvantages in terms of production, use and disposal.
+Crude oil is required for the production of virgin polyamide.
 Production is very energy-intensive, as is the processing of polyamide.
 The associated climate and environmental impacts are obvious.

-Further environmental damage is caused when polyamides enter bodies of water and the environment – for example via items of clothing: tiny fibre particles are rubbed off in the washing machine.
-These particles, known in the media as microplastics, end up in wastewater.
+Further environmental damage occurs when polyamides enter waterways and the environment — for example via clothing: The smallest fiber particles are rubbed off in the washing machine.
+These tiny particles, known in the media as microplastics, end up in wastewater.
 With the technologies available today, it is not possible for sewage treatment plants to completely filter out microplastics.
-Around half a million microfibres can end up in the wastewater in a single wash of nylon textiles.
+In a single wash of nylon textiles, around half a million microfibers can end up in wastewater.
 [7]

 Recycling polyamide: opportunities and challenges

 Like many plastics, polyamide is also being discussed in terms of sustainability and environmental protection.
 A major topic here is recycling.
-This is the only way to minimise polyamide waste and return it to the material cycle.
-The advantages: no crude oil is required for the recyclates; the energy requirement per kilogramme of recycled polyamide is far lower than that of virgin material; and the material does not end up in landfill sites, incineration plants or in nature.
+This is the only way to minimize polyamide waste and return it to the material cycle.
+The advantages: No crude oil is required for the recyclates, the energy requirement per kilogram of recycled polyamide is far lower than that of virgin material and the material does not end up in landfills, incinerators or nature.
 This benefits both the climate and the environment.
 Polyamides are easy to recycle mechanically.
-However, comprehensive expertise is essential due to the chemical structure and the technical requirements for processing.
-The challenge: the recycled material must achieve a consistent quality with properties as similar as possible to virgin material.
-This is the only way plastics processors can manufacture high-quality products that perform optimally during their use in vehicles, aeroplanes or the electronics industry.
+However, due to the chemical structure and the technical requirements for processing, extensive know-how is essential.
+The challenge here is that the recyclate must achieve a consistent quality with properties as similar as possible to virgin material.
+This is the only way for plastics processors to manufacture high-quality products that perform optimally during their use in vehicles, aircraft or the electronics industry.

-To achieve this goal, recyclers must be able to procure polyamide waste of consistent quality and in sufficient quantity to process it carefully.
-It is precisely this ability that characterises ENNEATECH.
+To achieve this goal, recyclers must be able to procure polyamide waste of a consistent quality and in sufficient quantity to process it carefully.
+It is precisely this ability that distinguishes ENNEATECH.

 ENNEATECH: Recycled polyamide reducesCO2 footprint by 90%